APNewsBreak: Doctor says drug scarcity drove execution plan - News 12 Now

 He talked with AP by conference call Monday from Reno, along with his brother and attorney, Christopher DiMuro, in New Jersey.
 John DiMuro referred further questions about the reason for quitting his state job to another lawyer, who didn’t immediately respond to telephone and email messages.

-DiMuro said he worked with Gov. Brian Sandoval, the governor’s top aide, Michael Willden, and Nevada prisons chief James Dzurenda to develop the execution plan.
+DiMuro said he worked with Gov. Brian Sandoval, the governor’s top aide, Michael Willden, and Nevada prisons chief James Dzurenda to develop the execution protocol.

 It calls for the sedative diazepam, commonly known as Valium, to relax the inmate; followed by the powerful opioid painkiller fentanyl, which has been blamed for overdose deaths nationwide; and finally the paralytic cisatracurium.

-Note: This story has been clarified to show that the three-drug protocol was not developed specifically for convicted murderer Scott Raymond Dozier.